Deoajayi/Deoajayi/README.md

 🛠️ I’m currently working on building interactive dashboards and business insights using Power BI, Tableau, and Excel.
 🌱 I’m currently learning Scrum, SQL, and digital marketing tools to bridge business needs with technical solutions.
-👯 I’m looking to collaborate on data analysis, agile projects, and process improvement initiatives across industries.
-- 📫 How to reach me: deolainajayi1@gmail.com or connect with me on LinkedIn https://www.linkedin.com/in/adeola-ajayi-28a405a6/.
 - ⚡ Fun fact: I can explain complex data in simple terms.
+- 👯 I’m looking to collaborate on data analysis, agile projects, and process improvement initiatives across industries.
+    - 📫 How to reach me: deolainajayi1@gmail.com
+    - 📫 Connect with me on LinkedIn https://www.linkedin.com/in/adeola-ajayi-28a405a6/.

 <!--
 **Deoajayi/Deoajayi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.